 Newly arrived llamas are usually held in a special enclosure called the Green Room, whilst they adjust to their new surroundings and their health and behaviour is assessed.

 The main herd of llamas roams freely through 30 acres of woodland, creek and meadows.
 Every day, every single llama and alpaca must be located and identified to ensure they in are in good health and condition.
-Sometimes the llamas are hanging around the barn, the paddocks or shaded forest, if not then you will have to join us on a we walk through the many trails, ticking off each resident using an identity chart.
+Sometimes the llamas are hanging around the barn, the paddocks or shaded forest, if not then you will have to join us on a we walk through the many trails and catching up with the llamas on safari.

 A Place for Parties